Module terminal

 • filehandle filehandle the stream to use for output (default io.stderr)

 • bsleep function the blocking sleep function to use.
 This should never be set to a yielding sleep function!
-This function will be used by the terminal.write and terminal.print to prevent buffer-overflows and truncation when writing to the terminal.
-And by cursor_get when reading the cursor position. (default sys.sleep)
+This function will be used by terminal.cursor.position.get when reading the cursor position. (default sys.sleep)

-• sleep function the default sleep function to use for readansi.
+• sleep function the default sleep function to use for terminal.input.readansi.
 In an async application (coroutines), this should be a yielding sleep function, eg. copas.pause. (default sys.sleep)

 Returns: